Rhyno: Extreme Championship Wrestling (1999–2001)

-Gerin debuted in ECW on February 19, 1999 at a live event Rhino Richards by teaming with Nova to defeat Full Blooded Italians (Tracy Smothers and Little Guido).
-After working a few live events during his early months in the promotion, Gerin made his televised debut as a heel on the June 25 episode of Hardcore TV as Rhino, a comically aggressive, psychotic and unstable powerhouse wrestler who reveled in extremely violent wrestling and ferocious brutality.
+Gerin debuted in ECW on February 19, 1999, at a live event as "Rhino Richards", teaming with Nova to defeat the Full Blooded Italians (Tracy Smothers and Little Guido).
+After working a few live events during his early months in the promotion, Gerin made his televised debut as a heel on the June 25 episode of ECW Hardcore TV as "Rhino", a comically aggressive, psychotic, and unstable powerhouse wrestler who reveled in extremely violent wrestling and ferocious brutality.
 He was introduced by Steve Corino and Jack Victory as Taz's opponent in a match, which Rhino quickly lost.

 Rhino made his first pay-per-view appearance at Heat Wave, where he aided Corino and their new ally Yoshihiro Tajiri during their matches.
 When ECW debuted on national television with a weekly show on TNN, the alliance of Rhino, Corino, Victory and Tajiri joined Cyrus to form a group called The Network.
 Cyrus represented TNN and was viewed as criticizing the hardcore wrestling style of ECW.
-Rhino's first match at a pay-per-view took place at Anarchy Rulz, where Rhino and Corino unsuccessfully challenged Tommy Dreamer and Raven for the World Tag Team Championship, but were defeated.
-On the October 1 episode of ECW on TNN, Rhino received his first opportunity for the World Heavyweight Championship against Mike Awesome, which he failed to win.
+Rhino's first match at a pay-per-view took place at Anarchy Rulz, where Rhino and Corino unsuccessfully challenged Tommy Dreamer and Raven for the ECW World Tag Team Championship, but were defeated.
+On the October 1 episode of ECW on TNN, Rhino received his first opportunity for the ECW World Heavyweight Championship against Mike Awesome, which he failed to win.
 In late 1999, Rhino began feuding with The Sandman, and at November to Remember he teamed with the Impact Players to defeat Dreamer, Raven, and Sandman.